xenit-eu/alfred-api-docs/user/user-guide.md

 * text

 Lookup for any nodes that have given text in their content.
-Requires content of nodes to be indexed by solr to be found.
+Requires content of nodes to be indexed by Solr to be found.
 ```json
 { "text": "xenit solutions" }
 ```